-- If either operand is NaN, the result is NaN. - The sign of the result equals the sign of the dividend. - If the dividend is an infinity, or the divisor is a zero, or both, the result is NaN. - If the dividend is finite and the divisor is an infinity, the result equals the dividend. - If the dividend is a zero and the divisor is finite, the result is the same as the dividend. - In the remaining cases, where neither an infinity, nor a zero, nor NaN is involved, the floating-point remainder r from a dividend n and a divisor d is defined by the mathematical relation r = n (d \ q) where q is an integer that is negative only if n/d is negative and positive only if n/d is positive, and whose magnitude is as large as possible without exceeding the magnitude of the true mathematical quotient of n and d.
+- If either operand is NaN, the result is NaN. - The sign of the result equals the sign of the dividend. - If the dividend is an infinity, or the divisor is a zero, or both, the result is NaN. - If the dividend is finite and the divisor is an infinity, the result equals the dividend. - If the dividend is a zero and the divisor is nonzero and finite, the result is the same as the dividend. - In the remaining cases, where neither an infinity, nor a zero, nor NaN is involved, the floating-point remainder r from a dividend n and a divisor d is defined by the mathematical relation $r = n (d \times q)$ where q is an integer that is negative only if n/d is negative and positive only if n/d is positive, and whose magnitude is as large as possible without exceeding the magnitude of the true mathematical quotient of n and d. r is computed and rounded to the nearest representable value using IEEE 754 round-to-nearest mode.